 Research and studios: Cross-platform storytelling, media philosophy, cinema studies

-Daniel Binns is a screenwriter, producer, and teacher of film and media studies.
+Daniel Binns served as Media Program Manager from 2017 to 2021, and is currently Media Studios Coordinator.
+He is a screenwriter, producer, and teacher of film and media studies.
 His creative practice is primarily short-form drama, observational essay films and smartphone filmmaking, and his theoretical bent is film genre and media philosophy.
 Daniel has produced documentary and lifestyle television across multiple continents and for several networks including Fox Sports and National Geographic.
-He is the author of The Hollywood War Film (Intellect, 2017) and he is currently writing about drone cinematography, the affordances of the vlog, and the changing nature of editing in film.
+He is the author of The Hollywood War Film (Intellect, 2017) and Material Media-Making in the Digital Age (2021), and is currently writing about algorithmic media and creative technologies.